SXNPYN/CoBreeder_for_GhostWolves/README.md

 - `pairwise_relatedness_file`
   - Relative path to the CSV file containing the scaled pairwise relatedness matrix.
 - `num_pairs`
-  - The number of pairings (groups) to allocate.
+  - The number of pairings/groups to allocate.
 - `specify_pr`
   - Specify custom PR thresholds for certain groups with "CUSTOM_PR", or use the default threshold for all groups with "DEFAULT_PR".